Divyanshu422/Learning/React_Project/ProCoder/Lecture 1/Readme.md

 - Commit 1: Prepared the skeleton of the project
 - Commit 2: making the values dynamic for the basket rather than hard coding values

+# knowledge:

+- title attribute used in the html: it is used to display the conent/title when we are hovering